sangee212/AURA-HOME-AUTOMATION-USING-IOT/README.md

 # 🏠 Aura Home

-## Smart Home Automation using Arduino IoT Cloud
+## Aura Home Automation using Arduino IoT Cloud

 Aura Home is an IoT-based smart home automation project that allows users to control home appliances remotely through the Arduino IoT Cloud.
 The system uses a Wi-Fi-enabled microcontroller and a relay module to switch appliances ON and OFF in real time.